Popular Aberdeen city centre cafe up for sale - Evening Express

 A popular Aberdeen cafe has been put on the market.

-Craig Willox, owner of Books and Beans on Aberdeen’s Belmont Street, posted the announcement on their Facebook page.
+Craig Willox, owner of Books and Beans on Aberdeen’s Belmont Street, posted the announcement on the cafe’s Facebook page.

 The award-winning cafe and book store opened in Aberdeen in 2003 and now Craig is on the hunt for a new owner to allow him to ‘take a step back and move on to new adventures’.